arashnm80/arashnm80.github.io/handbook/sort.md

 in general move based on levels sorting and in each level move based on width sorting.

 ### power of 2 method

+### does it impact my actions?
+true or false, big or small, good or bad, if sth doesn't impact my actions then ignore it and throw it away. e.g. i might be a victim or not but either case it the best choice is to ignore it and do my best, cause it won't make any difference to thinkk and care about that.